 We even have a video for you to follow if that's your preference!

-You will be making changes in both a resource pack and a behavior pack to get custom looks and behavior for each custom block you will be creating.
+You'll be making changes in both a Resource Pack and a Behavior Pack to get custom looks and behavior for each custom block you will be creating.
 Here is the file structure we'll follow for this tutorial:

-Imagine that the behavior pack contains all of the information about a block's behavior.
-The behavior pack will contain the <custom_block>.json file that specifies components that give a block specific behaviors such as friction, flammability, desctructibility, and more.
+The Behavior Pack contains the <custom_block>.json file that holds all of the information about a block's behavior.
+It specifies components that give specific behaviors such as friction, flammability, destructibility, and more.
 Components can also control some visual elements such as geometry, materials, render methods, and lighting.

 Note

-If components are given in the behavior pack to control the visual properties of a block, they will override the visual properties specified for that block in the blocks.json file.
-That's why blocks.json becomes optional once you start relying on behavior packs more heavily.
+If components are given in the Behavior Pack to control the visual properties of a block, they will override the visual properties specified for that block in the blocks.json file.
+That's why blocks.json becomes optional for everything but sounds once you start relying on Behavior Packs more heavily.

-In this tutorial, however, we will be making a fairly simple custom block.
-We will be using blocks.json to specify the visual properties of the block, and we will not be using any components.
-While it is recommended to complete this tutorial before moving forward, there is also a tutorial on using components called Advanced Custom Blocks.
+In this tutorial, we'll be making a fairly simple custom block.
+While it is recommended to complete this tutorial before moving forward, there is also a more advanced tutorial on using components called Advanced Custom Blocks.

-Let's create a custom die block with six different sides that is a different color in hand.
+Let's create a custom die block with six different-colored sides that becomes a different color in-hand.
 Small customizations like this can make a block feel more unique to players.

 Behavior Pack